Chambana/DroneKit-TextMessageTelemetry/README.md

 # Text Messaging Telemetry for DroneKit
-Command and Control APM Rovers (or other APM vehicles) via inexpensive text messaging from within DroneKit
+Control APM Rovers (or other APM vehicles) via inexpensive text messaging from within DroneKit

 Dependencies: